Bringing Tailored Instructional Support to the Local Level

 Additional DTA Resources

-- CCEE DTA Fact Sheet - A summary of the CCEE’s DTA that outlines how to access DTA from the CCEE and our Modes of Engagement.
+- CCEE DTA Handout - A summary of the CCEE’s DTA that outlines how to access DTA from the CCEE and our Modes of Engagement.

 - CCEE DTA PowerPoint - A comprehensive slide deck that explains DTA special circumstances pathways and the CCEE’s Systemic Instructional Review.

-If your LEA is interested receiving DTA from the CCEE, please submit this online request form.
+If your LEA is interested receiving DTA from the CCEE, please submit the online request form below.